amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/vibrantmatter.md

 not quite of oneself.
 This indeterminate and never fully determinable dimen- sion of things has been called differance (Jacques Derrida), the virtual (Gilles Deleuze), the invisible (Maurice Merleau-Ponty), the semiotic (Julia Kristeva), and nonidentity (Theodor Adorno).
-J ean-Francois Lyotard describes this obstinate remainder, which hovers between the ontological and the epistemological registers, as “that which exceeds every putting into form or object without being anywhere else but within them’ “3 These various terms of art mark the fact that thing-power often first reveals itself as a negativity, a confounding or fouling up of an intention, desire, schema, or concept.
-But, as many of the thinkers named above have noted, such negativity is also the same stuff out of which positive things emerge.
+Jean-Francois Lyotard describes this obstinate remainder, which hovers between the ontological and the epistemological registers, as “that which exceeds every putting into form or object without being anywhere else but within them’ ***These various terms of art mark the fact that thing-power often first reveals itself as a negativity, a confounding or fouling up of an intention, desire, schema, or concept.*** But, as many of the thinkers named above have noted, such negativity is also the same stuff out of which positive things emerge.
 It is a negativity that is profoundly productive: the materiality that resists us is also the protean source of being, the essentially vague matrix of things.“